All of our content is written by humans, not robots. Learn More

 • Customization: Customization goes hand in hand with DIY installation.
 Even after you’ve set up your wireless system, you can add sensors and components as you see fit.
 With wired, professionally installed systems, technicians will have to come to your house every time you need additional components.

 • Remote access: Wireless security systems use either Wi-Fi or cellular signals to communicate.
 Both communication methods allow for remote access to the systems via smartphone apps.
 You can use apps to receive alerts, view security camera footage, and arm, disarm, and manage your system.
+And because of that, the best security systems with a smartphone app are all wireless.

 THE MORE YOU KNOW: Over-the-air updates take place either over the internet or through cellular signals, depending on what the system uses for communication.
 As long as your security system’s communications are up, updates will push through.